-Time to go crazy with the clotted cream, tea jam and butter – this is where you need to go for some awesome scones
+Cue the clotted cream, jam and butter – this is where to go for the best scones in Singapore.

-Fosters is primarily a steakhouse, but boy oh boy, do they know how to make a mean scone.
-For just $11.50++, you can get the Devonshire Cream tea set, which features freshly baked scones (served with butter, homemade strawberry preserve, and cream), fruit cake, finger sandwiches, and your choice of coffee or tea.
+Fosters is primarily a steakhouse, but boy oh boy, do these folks know how to make a mean scone.
+Don’t believe us?
+Try the Devonshire Cream Tea set, featuring freshly baked scones with butter, homemade strawberry preserve, and cream.
+Fruit cake, finger sandwiches, and your choice of coffee or tea complete the meal.

 Brasserie Les Saveurs